dboyko-qa/diploma_project/README.md

 # Test automation project for [IntelInvest.ru](https://intelinvest.ru)
 ![This is an image](/readmeresources/index_logo.png)\
-It is a service for control over the trades in the investment portfolio.
+IntelInvest is a service for control over the trades in the investment portfolio.

-## <a name="Description">Description</a>
+# <a name="Description">Description</a>

+The test project has been developed to demonstrate fully functioning integrated process of automated testing.
-The test project consists of Web,API and Mobile tests.
+Test framework contains Web,API and Mobile tests.
 Some technologies and tricks used in the project:

 - [x] `Page Object` with steps using `Chain of Invocations`
 - [x] Parametrized tests
-- [x] Parametrized build
 - [x] Different configuration files for test running depending on build parameters
 - [x] Extract config information into .properties files with `Owner` library
 - [x] Use `Lombok` plugin for API DTOs
 - [x] Using request specifications for API tests
-- [x] Allure listeners used for UI and API tests for beautiful reports
+- [x] `Allure` listeners used for UI and API tests for beautiful reports
-- [x] `Allure TestOps` integration
-- [x] Autotests as test documentation
+- [x] API methods used in UI tests for faster data preparation
 - [x] Flaky tests retries
-- [x] API methods used in UI tests for faster data preparation
 - [x] Used API request and work with local storage for faster user login.
   Custom extension `@WithLogin` developed.

+## <a>Automated tests running in cloud infrastructure</a>
+- Tests run with parameter has been set up in [Jenkins](#HowToRunInJenkins)
+- [Allure reports](#Allure) are automatically built.
+Reports contain extensive information about test run: browser logs, API logs, screenshots, [video records](#Video).
+- Test running has been integrated with [AllureTestOps](#AllureTestOps): to use autotests as test documentation,to build live test documentation, to run tests from AllureTestOps, review status of tests and use other options of the TMS.
+- [Telegram notifications](#TelegramNotifications) sending after tests finish has been set up.
+- [Jira integration](#Jira) has been set up.

 ## Tools used:
 ![This is an image](/readmeresources/Java.png)![This is an image](/readmeresources/Gradle.png)![This is an image](/readmeresources/Intelij_IDEA.png)![This is an image](/readmeresources/Selenide.png)![This is an image](/readmeresources/Rest-Assured.png)![This is an image](/readmeresources/appium.png) ![This is an image](/readmeresources/androidstudio.png)![This is an image](/readmeresources/Selenoid.png)![This is an image](/readmeresources/JUnit5.png)![This is an image](/readmeresources/Jenkins.png)![This is an image](/readmeresources/Allure_Report.png)![This is an image](/readmeresources/AllureTestOps.png)![This is an image](/readmeresources/Telegram.png)![This is an image](/readmeresources/Jira.png)</br></br>